The views expressed by the host on this program obviously get action.

 Everybody, there are conservative media outlets who are planning on ratcheting up Hispanic outreach.

-This entire premise that Republicans and even conservatives have no political future unless they engage in serious outreach to the Latino Hispanic community.
+This entire premise that Republicans and even conservatives have no political future unless they engage in serious outreach to the Latino-Hispanic community.

-It's just, it's now established fact.
+It's just now established fact.

 There's no pushback of any consequence inside the Beltway on this.